Great Willpower And High Confidence: Leading At All Times

-In this edition of ‘CEOInsights,’ as part of the Great Manager Awards, we have Mr. Ashish Pipaliya, Chief Business Officer at Bharat Financial Inclusion Limited.
-In his conversation with Rahul Mahajan, Country-Lead of Great Manager Awards, he shares his approach and vision he looks forward to as a leader.
+In this edition of the ceo Insights, we have Ashish Pipaliya, Chief Business Officer - Bharat Financial Inclusion Limited.
+In his conversation with Rahul Mahajan, Country Head of Great Manager Awards, he shares with us his key insights about his journey and leadership.

 Rahul: Who have been some of the people who have helped you to succeed and get to the position where you are at today?